• Pricing

 Price

-14.99/month per license or $179.88/year per license
+$14.99/month per license or $179.88/year per license

-$22.19/month per license or $266.28/year per license
+$23.99/month per license or $287.88/year per license

 Key Features

-• All features in Acrobat Standard
+• Everything in Standard for teams

-• Everything in Standard for Teams
+• Everything in Pro for teams

 Adobe's pricing structure has big price increases for monthly versus annual billing—for individual plans, monthly billing costs 77% more for Standard and 50% more for Pro compared to the annual rate.